radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 network have a **radicle daemon** that runs in the background; when you first query a machine, you ask that daemon for the current state of the machine.
 It resolves the pointer, fetches the data via IPFS, materializes it for you, and returns the result of your query.
-After that, it subscribes/polls ("follows") the pointer for updates, automatically replicating and materializing further updates.
+After the initial query, your daemon will subscribe (follow) that pointer for updates, automatically replicating and materializing further updates.
 If you query again, you get the latest data almost immediately.

-Mostly you'll be running this daemon locally.
-It won't be available to anyone else but you.
+Mostly you'll be running this daemon locally—meaning it won't be available to anyone else but you.
 But you can also run it in a publicly exposed computer for anyone to access.
-This gives us two things.
+This has two advantages:

 First, it makes running a machine-replication service trivial.
-If you are worried about your data not being available when you are offline, you can simply query a public daemon for your machine, causing it to start replication.
+If you are worried about your data not being available when you're offline, you can simply query a public daemon for your machine, causing that daemon to replicate it.
-When you go offline, your data will have replicated to servers that are always online, so it will still be available.
-We provide some such public daemons, but you can run your own and contribute to the health of your machines, or of the network generally.
-(Note that there's still not authentication mechanism in these daemons, so there's still the possibility of DOS attacks if you go this route.)
+When you go offline, your data will have replicated to servers that are always online, so it will continue to be available.
+We provide some such public daemons, but you can run your own and contribute to the health of your machines, or of the network generally. *Note that while Radicle is still in alpha daemons have no authentication mechanim, thus there is a possibility of DOS attacks if you enable this option.*

-Secondly, because the radicle daemon is just an HTTP server, this gives you the possibility of having websites that have your machine as the data layer.
-(This is still a very manual process, which we hope to in the future make easier.)
+Secondly, because the radicle daemon is just an HTTP server, this gives you the possibility of creating websites that use your machine as the data layer.
+(This is still a very manual process, which we aim to automate and simplify in the future.)

 How does the pointer work?
 We back it with an IPNS pointer.
 [Explain IPNS.]
-So each pointer has an *owner* who is allowed to modify what it points to.
-The owner of the pointer is also in a way the owner of the machine.
-They can in theory choose which new inputs get accepted (though accepting inputs is an automatic process guided by the semantics of the machine, so in normal operation this won't happen).
-The owner's radicle daemon subscribes to an (IPFS) pubsub channel, and anyone who wants to submit new inputs to a machine sends that input to the relevant pubsub channel, so that the owner can add it to IPFS and update the machine's pointer.
+So each pointer has an *owner* who is allowed to modify what IPNS points to.
+The owner of the pointer is also, in a way, the owner of the machine.
+In theory, they can choose which new inputs are accepted (though accepting inputs is an automatic process guided by the semantics of the machine, so under normal conditions this won't happen).
+The owner's radicle daemon subscribes to an IPFS pubsub channel, and anyone who wants to submit new inputs to a machine sends that input to the relevant pubsub channel, so that the owner can add it to IPFS and update the machine's pointer.
 (This means that if the owner is offline, writing won't work, and the machine becomes read-only.)